Massage Your Baby

 Baby massage helps newborns in the intensive care unit gain weight faster and sleep longer.
 Massage helps premature babies improve their digestion, muscle tone, fight infection, behave, and sleep better.
 When combined with physical activity, massage can also help baby’s bones grow.

 While adult massage has long been proven to reduce pain and stress while promoting healing, research on infant massage began about 15 years ago.
 It’s proven to be so good that some neonatal intensive care units include massage as part of a hospitalized baby’s care.

 Massage may not be for all babies, though.
-Ask your pediatrician or family care provider if there’s any reason you shouldn’t regularly massage your baby.
+Ask your pediatrician or family care provider if there’s any reason you shouldn’t regularly massage baby.

 How it works

-Massage gets the blood flowing to baby’s skin and muscles.
+Massaging your baby it gets the blood flowing to baby’s skin and muscles.
 Warmth flows from your hands, relaxing her blood vessels and increasing blood flow.

 Experts think massage releases the calming hormone melatonin and the digestive hormone insulin, which may help with colic.
 Brain scans of preemies receiving massage show it may help the brain mature.